Beyond optical chirality density: tensor-based description of electromagnetic chirality: Zilch tensor and anisotropic optical activity

 Representing the antisymmetric pseudotensor $G'_{[ab]}$ in terms of a vector

 one immediately sees that the corresponding contribution is proportional to the scalar product of the Poynting vector and a vector $a$, and therefore does not represent a measure of chirality.
 In other words, $Im(E^*_a H_b - H^*_a E_b)$ is a time-even pseudotensor of rank 2, while $Re(E^*_a H_b - H^*_a E_b)$ is not.
-We therefore absorb the first term in the frame of the molecule emission problem into the nonchiral contributions, obtaining that the difference in the emission rates is determined only by $G''_{(ab)}$
+We therefore absorb the first term, within the molecular-excitation problem considered here, into the nonchiral contributions.
+The enantiomer-sensitive part of the rate is then determined by $G''_{(ab)}$,

 The symmetric tensor $G''_{(ab)}$ contains six independent components.
-We expand it in the orthogonal basis of matrices introduced in Eqs.~\eqref{Gram matrices den 1},~\eqref{Gram matrices den 2}
+We expand it in the six-matrix basis introduced in Eqs.~\eqref{Gram matrices den 1},~\eqref{Gram matrices den 2}

 where the coefficients $w_m$ quantify the weight of each chiral channel.
 Substitution into~\eqref{Tang velocity ani 3} yields